signl4/docs/integrations/prtg/prtg.md

+---
-# Integration: PRTG
+title: PRTG
+---

-## SIGNL4 Integration with PRTG
+# SIGNL4 Integration with PRTG

 You can configure the PRTG integration with SIGNL4 as follows.